Why Is It Important To Ask Questions When Viewing a House?

 Know What You Need

-Your budget is extremely important when it comes to looking for properties.
-Know how much you can borrow for your mortgage and whether your salary can cover your living expenses.
-You will also need to consider stamp duty and solicitors fees.
-If you’ve moving in with a tenants in common arrangement, remember to factor this into your costs.
+1. Your Budget — Know how much you can borrow for your mortgage and whether your salary can cover your living expenses.
+You will also need to consider stamp duty and solicitor fees.
+If you're moving in with a tenants in common arrangement, remember to factor this into your costs.

 What Should I Do When Viewing a House?